Analysis of randomized CholeskyQR for sparse matrices: Introduction

 \subsection{Outline of this work and notations}

 This work is organized as follows.
-In the beginning, we show some existing results which will be used in theoretical analysis in Section~\ref{sec:pre}.
-In Section~\ref{sec:ch2}, we provide rounding error analysis of RCholeskyQR2 for sparse matrices.
-Some extensions of the ideas in this work to the deterministic CholeskyQR2 and some discussions are shown in Section~\ref{sec:extensions}.
-Numerical experiments of this work are detailed in Section~\ref{sec:numerical}.
+In the beginning, we show some theoretical results in the previous works which will be used in the theoretical analysis or comparison of this work in Section~\ref{sec:pre}.
+In Section~\ref{sec:ch2}, we provide a rounding error analysis of randomized CholeskyQR-type algorithms for sparse matrices.
+Some extensions of the ideas in this work to the deterministic CholeskyQR-type algorithms and some discussions are shown in Section~\ref{sec:extensions}.
+Numerical experiments are detailed in Section~\ref{sec:numerical}.
 Finally, we conclude with a summary of the results in Section~\ref{sec:conclusions}.